mayank1202/edgeai_book/Chapter 7.1 - GeMM.md

 2. The matrix is stored in DDR is row-major layout.
 B[k,n] and B[k+1,n] reside in different DDR pages.
 This results in extremely inefficient DDR access and low utilization of DDR bandwidth.
-For more details on DDR bandwidth utilization, please see Appendix 11.1.
+For more details on DDR bandwidth utilization, please see Appendix <TBD>.

+   [^TBD : Create an appendix for DDR b/w ]: